Best Online Master’s Degrees in: Health Informatics

 learn from analyzing case studies, participating in group projects, and hands-on practice.
 Some programs may require students to participate in research where they develop, collect, examine, and analyze data.
 It is not uncommon for students to have to complete a research project and thesis in areas like decision support, human-computer interaction and interfaces, the electronic medical record, healthcare systems security, or patient data privacy.

 Students graduating with a master’s degree in health informatics should have the skills and abilities needed to use and apply information technology for the purpose of improving healthcare delivery and systems.
 They can go on to pursue careers as health informaticists in a range of healthcare organizations, such as hospitals, clinics, pharmaceutical companies, health insurance companies, research labs, and more.
 Possible job titles include health information manager, health information specialist, information systems analyst, and information systems manager.

 According to the U.S. Bureau of Labor Statistics, the employment of medical and health services managers is expected to increase by 22% from 2010 to 2020.
-In May 2010, they earned a median annual salary of $84,270.
+They earned a median annual salary of $84,270.
 The employment of computer and information systems managers is projected to increase by 18% by 2020 and that of computer systems analysts by 22%.